juniormesquitadandao/jmdsum/README.md

-# jmdsum
+# JMDSum
-JMDSum allows you to calculate the unique fingerprint of a file.
+JMDSum lets you calculate the unique checksum of a file.